aquivere/taskit/README.md

 This application was built using Swift and SwiftUI.

+## General Use
+This application provides a quick intro when first using it, and prompts users to input their name.
+[INSERT VIDEO CLIP] There are then two lists shown - one for regular one-time tasks, and the other for regular repeated tasks (i.e. weekly, fortnightly or monthly).
+When regular tasks are ticked off, they fade away and disappear, whereas when recurring tasks are ticked off, they disappear for the time being until they are to be completed again.
+[INSERT VIDEO CLIP]
+The three time periods - weekly, fortnightly and monthly - each have lists which can be viewed by long pressing on the list title, and then switching between them.
+[INSERT VIDEO CLIP]
+Additional features include being able to toggle between light and dark mode within the app, having the app personalised with your name, and the number of regular tasks being provided on the screen.

 ## 🚀 Launch
 This application is not currently published on the Apple App Store.
 To run it on an iPhone, follow these instructions:
 1. Git clone this repo and open it in Xcode.